ctb/titus-blog/src/2014-function-of-unknown-genes.rst

 ============================================================

-I doubt there's a single magical approach, a silver bullet, that will solve the overall problem.
+I doubt there's a single magical approach, a silver bullet, that will solve the overall problem quickly.
 Years, probably decades, of blood, sweat, and tears will be needed.
-I think the best hope, though, is to find ways to take advantage of all the tools at our disposal -- the -omics tools, in particular -- to tackle this problem in reasonably close coordination between computational and experimental and theoretical researchers.
-The most valuable approaches are going to be the ones that accelerate experimental work by utilizing hypothesis generation from large data sets, targeted data gathering in pursuit of a particular question, and pointed molecular biology experiments looking at what specific genes and pathways do.
+I think the best hope, though, is to find ways to take advantage of all the tools at our disposal -- the -omics tools, in particular -- to tackle this problem with reasonably close coordination between computational and experimental and theoretical researchers.
+The most valuable approaches are going to be the ones that accelerate experimental work by utilizing hypothesis generation from large data sets, targeted data gathering in pursuit of a particular question, and pointed molecular biology and biochemistry experiments looking at what specific genes and pathways do.

 How much would this all cost?
 =============================

-Suppose I was a program manager and somebody gave me $5m a year for 10 years to make this happen.
+Suppose I was a program manager and somebody gave me \\$5m a year for 10 years to make this happen.
 What would be my Fantasy Grants Agency split?
 (Note that, to date, no one has offered to give me that much money, and I'm not sure I'd want the gig.
 But it's a fun brainstorming